Jutho/TensorOperations.jl/docs/src/indexnotation.md

 currently not possible to control the use of BLAS at the level of individual contractions.

-Since TensorOperations v2.0, the necessary implementations are also available for `CuArray` objects of the [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl) library.
+Since TensorOperations v2.0, the necessary implementations are also available for `CuArray` objects of the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library.
 This implementation is essentially a simple wrapper over the CUTENSOR library of NVidia, and as such has certain restrictions as a result thereof.
-Native Julia alternatives using `CUDAnative` might be provided in the future.
+Native Julia alternatives using CUDA.jl or KernelAbstractions.jl might be provided in the future.

 Mixed operations between host arrays (e.g. `Array`) and device arrays (e.g. `CuArray`) will fail.
 However, if one wants to harness the computing power of the GPU to perform all tensor